rammp-org/RAMMP-docker/README.md

 # rammp-docker-bases

-The base Docker images every RAMMP module builds on, which include ROS2 Humble, Cyclone DDS, and the ROS2 topic definitions for RAMMP.
+The base Docker images every RAMMP module builds on, which include ROS2 Humble, Cyclone DDS, and the ROS2 interface for RAMMP.
 This repository is the foundation of our software system: each module lives in its own repository and builds its container `FROM` one of these published base images.

 ## In the registry